acavella/bash-est/README.md

 Prior to expiration of the original public certificate, a reenroll request is submit via the EST mechanism.
 The original client certificate is used to provide certificate authorization during the enrollment.
 A new certificate request is generated from the original private key and must have matching Common Name (CN) as the client certificate.

+## Usage
+1. Download the latest tagged release and extract it to your home directory or
+2. Clone the repo to your home directory `git clone git@github.boozallencsn.com:csfc-lab/est-simplereenroll.git`
+3. Edit the following variables in `est-reenroll.sh`
+    i. `puburi` - set to the EST /cacerts FQDN ii. `esturi` - set to the EST /simplereenroll FQDN iii. `origp12` - set to the path of the original client p12 to be renewed
+4. Execute the following: `./est-reenroll <p12-cn> <p12-password>`
 ## Process Diagram
 ```
 ┌────────────┐                     ┌────────────┐                      ┌────────────┐